cfengine/documentation/getting-started/installation/pre-installation-checklist.markdown

 * bash
 * command line text editing (e.g. vi/vim, Emacs)

-See Also: [Quick-Start Guide to Using vi][Quick-Start Guide to Using vi], [Quick-Start Guide to Using PuTTY][Quick-Start Guide to Using PuTTY]
+See also: [Quick-Start Guide to Using vi][Quick-Start Guide to Using vi], [Quick-Start Guide to Using PuTTY][Quick-Start Guide to Using PuTTY]